burningtree/utxo25/README.md

 ### Co-working space

 There will be a co-working space within the conference area where attendees will be able to work and network.
+Registration will be required for access to co-working.

 ## Communities